Who We Are

 This is not a niche social issue.
 It is a national child well-being challenge hiding in plain sight.

 WE GOT US NOW was built to close this gap.
-Founded and led by directly impacted daughters and sons, we build partnerships, content, research, leaders, tools and models needed to help systems recognize this population, understand what they need, and respond from cradle to career.
+Founded and led by directly impacted daughters and sons, as an innovation hub we build partnerships, content, research, leaders, tools and models needed to help systems recognize this population, understand what they need, and respond from cradle to career.

 We address one of the greatest threats to child well-being in America by moving this issue into the systems, policies, practices, and investments that shape children’s lives.